yaakoubichaima/blog-app-frontend/README.md

 ## Technologies used
 Node.js v19

 Angular CLI v15.1.6

 ## Getting started
 To get started with the application, follow these steps:

-1/ Clone this repository to your local machine.
+1/ Clone this repository to your local machine `git clone https://github.com/yaakoubichaima/blog-app-frontend.git`

 2/ Install Node.js v19 and Angular CLI v15.1.6.